Trusted WordPress tutorials, when you need them most.

 Step 5: Troubleshooting the Migration

-Moving a site is not a routine task, so it is likely that you may come across some issues.
+Moving a site is not a routine task, so you may encounter some issues.

-3. Redirects Not Working – If users are not being redirected correctly to your new site, then you need to carefully review your redirect settings.
-Make sure that your single install and the child site are both using the same Permalinks structure.
+3. Redirects Not Working: If users are not being redirected correctly to your new site, you need to carefully review your redirect settings.
+Ensure that your single install and the child site use the same Permalinks structure.

 For other issues, see other common WordPress errors and how to fix them.

 We hope this article helped you move a site from a WordPress multisite to a single install.
-You may also want to review our WordPress SEO checklist for your new install or try these essential WordPress plugins on your fresh site.
+You may also want to see our guide on installing WordPress in a sub-directory or take a look at our tutorial on using custom domain aliases for WordPress landing.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.